Editor’s note: This is a recurring post with regularly verified account details.

 - Transaction fee: None

-- ATM fee: $0 for in-network transactions, $2.50 for each non-Chase transaction, $5 for Certain ATMs owned and operated by Capital One Bank within gaming establishments
+- ATM fee: $0 for in-network transactions, $2.50 for each non-Chase transaction, and $5 for certain ATMs owned and operated by Capital One Bank within gaming establishments

-Who it’s best for: Growing LLCs who may need to scale their checking account as their business needs change.
+Who it’s best for: Growing LLCs that need to scale their checking account as their business needs change.

 - $10,000 in combined balances

-- 10 or more posted business debit card purchases/payments
+- 10 or more posted business debit card purchases and payments

 - A linked Direct Pay service